fswiecki/fswiecki.github.io/_posts/2016-03-04-instantiation-patterns.md

 the functional pattern, all properties and methods will be set within the constructor function.
 References to external objects are not necessary.
 The keyword `this` is not needed to ensure that methods will apply to the instance being created and you are unlikely to encounter it.

 ## Functional-shared
-Like the functional pattern, the functional-shared pattern creates an object
+Like the functional pattern, the functional-shared pattern constructor begins by creating an object instance and returns the instance at the end.
+However, only the properties are present within the